healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 the Slack Client ID is not set, in the "Integrations - Add Slack" page, Healthchecks will ask the user to provide a webhook URL for posting notifications.

-If the Slack Client _is_ set, Healthchecks will use the OAuth2 flow to get the webhook URL from Slack.
+If the Slack Client ID _is_ set, Healthchecks will use the OAuth2 flow to get the webhook URL from Slack.
 The OAuth2 flow is more user-friendly.
 To set it up, go to [https://api.slack.com/apps/](https://api.slack.com/apps/) and create a _Slack app_.
 When setting up the Slack app, make sure to: